This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The two main types of attached greenhouses are lean-to and even-span greenhouses.

 Freestanding greenhouses come in a wider variety of shapes and sizes.
 Many elect to build a Gothic arch or hoop-house style greenhouse because the rounded edges help protect the building from outside forces.
-An A-frame is another common style and is often cited as one of the easiest to build.
+An A-frame is another standard style and is often cited as one of the easiest to build.

 Of the different styles of greenhouses, you don’t often find a greenhouse with a flat roof.
 While this would allow plenty of light into the greenhouse, snow and rain could pool on the top rather than run off.